See what others are saying…(click here to read full recommendations)

 This cooperative effort with the Madison Environmental Commission allows residents to drop off recyclable electronic items at any time during the store’s regular business hours.
 DeRosa has collected all sorts of item, including VCR’s, speakers, stereo equipment, computers and computer-related equipment, fax machines, scanners, printers, TV’s, copy machines, cellular phones and other wireless devices.
 “We assist with collecting about 50,000 pounds of recycled computers and electronics every year.”

-Combined with an enduring commitment to serving the community as a local business, and as the electronic recycling drop-off center for the area, PC Problems was honored with the “Merchant of the Month” award for June 2012.
+Combined with an enduring commitment to serving the communities in Morris County, Essex County, and Union County as a local business, and as the electronic recycling drop-off center for the area, PC Problems was honored with the “Merchant of the Month” award for June 2012.

 Located at 50 Main Street, PC Problems provides three service options to its customers, allowing customers to choose what type of service works best for them.
 The most traditional service is the carry-in of a customer’s computer for evaluation and service.
 The second option is to schedule an on-site appointment where one of PC Problem’s technicians travels to the customer’s home or business.
 The third and newest service offered is what has been causing a buzz with customers – PC Problem’s HelpDesk services.